timglabisch/timglabisch.github.io/_posts/2015-07-25-deleteable-package-structure.md

 title: "[en] Deleteable Package Structure"
 ---

-There are several kinds of ways to structure projects at larger scale.
+There are several ways to structure projects at larger scale.
 This blogpost describes one architectural style I like to use in medium / larger applications.
 To make it easier to reference this style, i'll start calling it `DPS` (`Deleteable Package Structure`).
 The examples are written using Symfony, but `DPS` is framework agnostic.

-# Who Should Take A Look At DPS?
+# Goals Of DPS?
-- `DPS` is one of many styles you can apply to teams that are building one or many applications.
-- `DPS` is designed for agile Teams, that are building in house projects with a duration of more than 4 months.
+- `DPS` is designed for agile teams, that are building in house projects with a duration of more than 4 months.
 - `DPS` focus on building a lightweight project with the possibility to delete as much complexity as possible.
 - `DPS` suits well, if the core domain is well known but the project requirements change frequently.
 - `DPS` ensures that rewrites of core functionality can be made within sprints.
-- `DPS` highly tries to prevent Big Ball of muds, even with short sprints and indecisive product owners.
+- `DPS` highly tries to prevent big ball of muds, even with short sprints and indecisive product owners.
-- `DPS` scales well in terms of, what kind of tasks should be parallelized and when the team should come together and design interfaces for new services.
+- `DPS` scales well in terms of, what kind of tasks should be parallelized and when the team should come together.
 - `DPS` ensures fast and efficient code reviews.

 # Basic Structure
-`DPS` encores 3 different kinds of Packages.
+`DPS` encores 3 different kinds of `Packages`.

     | Package Type          | Responsibility                               |